AxonIQ/reference-guide/extensions/spring-cloud.md

 In either case, your application should be marked to enable it as a discoverable service through Spring Cloud.
 This can for example be done by annotating the main class with `@EnableDiscoveryClient`.

-There are quite some customizable components still.
+There are still quite a few customizable components.
 For some suggestions in that space, take a look at the following examples:

 {% tabs %}